This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

 - Vodka: the base spirit for this recipe.
-This can be easily adjusted bu using more or less to make the cocktail more boozy or sweeter.
+This can be easily adjusted by using more or less to make the cocktail boozier or sweeter.

 - Chambord: a French raspberry liqueur made from red and black raspberries, Madagascar vanilla, citrus peel, honey, and cognac.
 It’s a nice blend of flavor, booze, and raspberry sweetness.